 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring its approval.
 It also holds special meetings when important matters require action between scheduled meetings.
 Members of senior management regularly attend meetings to report on and discuss their areas of responsibility.
-During 2016, the Board held eight meetings and acted by unanimous written consent on four occasions.
+During 2017, the Board held thirteen meetings and acted by unanimous written consent on two occasions.
 The Board has three standing committees:

-- the Audit Committee, which held six meetings in 2016; - · the Compensation Committee, which held six meetings and acted by unanimous written consent on five occasions in 2016; and - the Nominating and Corporate Governance Committee, which held two meetings and acted by unanimous written consent on one occasion in 2016
+- the Audit Committee, which held five meetings in 2017; - the Compensation Committee, which held five meetings and acted by unanimous written consent on three occasions in 2017; and - the Nominating and Corporate Governance Committee, which held three meetings and acted by unanimous written consent on one occasion in 2017.

-Each of the incumbent directors of the Board (except for Ms. Hessan, who joined the Board in March 2017) attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2016.
+Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2017.
 The Board of Directors regularly holds executive sessions of the independent directors.
 Executive sessions do not include employee directors or directors who do not qualify as independent under NASDAQ and SEC rules.